 The provider had procedures in place for staff to follow in the event of a medical emergency.
 All staff had received basic life support training as a team and this was updated annually.
 Staff described to us how they would deal with a variety of medical emergencies.
-We noted that all staff were additionally trained to provide first aid.

-The practice had most emergency medicines and equipment available in accordance with the Resuscitation Council UK and British National Formulary guidelines; however some airways were not available and one of the emergency medicines had exceeded the expiry date.
-The practice manager ordered these immediately.
+The practice had emergency medicines and equipment available in accordance with the Resuscitation Council UK and British National Formulary guidelines.
 Staff had access to an automated external defibrillator (AED) on the premises, in accordance with Resuscitation Council UK guidance and the General Dental Council standards for the dental team.
 [An AED is a portable electronic device that analyses life threatening irregularities of the heart and delivers an electrical shock to attempt to restore a normal heart rhythm].
 We saw records to show that the medicines and equipment were checked regularly.

-The practice stored emergency medicines and equipment centrally in the practice and staff were able to tell us where they were located.
+The practice stored emergency medicines and equipment centrally in the practice and staff could tell us where they were located.